ytungdev/leet-notes/2900_longest-unequal-adjacent-groups-subsequence-i/README.md

 ---

 - Intuition:
+    - Longest subsequence with alternating group always start with group of first element.
     - Longest subsequence with alternating group can be found by:
         - (1) Take the first element
         - (2) Find the next element with alternated group